-Commentators have often focussed their analysis of regional integration on the economic and political consequences of economic cooperation, largely ignoring the legal dimension of the inquiry.
-However, negotiations leading to a Regional Trade Arrangement (RTA) will take place within the international legal framework which governs the relationships among the parties, and that framework will impose a certain structure and constraints on the parties.
-A challenge to any Regional Trade
+A challenge to any Regional Trade Agreement (RTA) is compliance with the international obligations of the international legal framework which constrains and shapes any economic cooperation among economic entities.
+Commentators have often focussed their analysis on the economic and political consequences of economic cooperation, largely ignoring the legal dimension of the inquiry.
+However, negotiations leading to the RTA will take place within the international legal framework which governs the relationships among the parties, and that framework will impose a certain structure and constraints on the parties.
+Perhaps the best known framework is that of the WTO.1